best-shot/best-shot/packages/preset-web/readme.md

 ### Polyfill

-This preset will change the default value of `options.polyfill.useBuiltIns` to `usage`.
+This preset will change the default value of `options.polyfill` to `usage`.

 See Options in [@best-shot/preset-babel](../preset-babel)